Benefits of steel solutions in bridge design

 Approximately 80 % of the bridges that comprise the European road network can be classified as small or medium span structures of less than 50 m.
 When performing a very simple analysis, reinforced concrete and prestressed concrete appear to be the most cost-efficient solutions available.
 On the other hand, it is widely accepted among the construction industry that composite structures are the best solution, either for spans larger than 50 m, or when height restrictions apply, or if shorter construction periods are required.
 In recent years, numerous studies and examples have demonstrated that composite bridges provide cost effective solutions for shorter span structures even if these conditions do not apply.

-Bridge Abutment Factbook
+Bridge Abutments Factbook

 Steel sheet pile bridge abutments offer significant benefits.
 A comparative study undertaken by the Karlsruhe Institute of Technology (KIT) in 2018 underscored the advantages of bridges designed with sheet pile abutments.